OgarProject/Ogar/README.md

 * *:80 - for the master server
 * *:443 - for the game server

-Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports.
+Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports. **If you are getting an EADDRINUSE error, it means that the port required to run Ogar is being used.
+Usuallly, Skpye is the culprit.
+To solve this, either close out skype, or change the serverPort value in gameserver.ini to a different port.
+You will have to change your connection ip to 127.0.0.1:PORT**

 Once the server is running, you can connect (locally) by typing "agar.io?127.0.0.1:443" into your browser's address bar.
 No client side mods are needed to connect.